PrajjwalSule21/PrajjwalSule21/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=prajjwalsule21&label=Profile%20views&color=0e75b6&style=flat" alt="prajjwalsule21" /> </p>

-#### My name is Prajjwal Sule, and I am a seasoned software engineer with expertise in Python and its frameworks, including Flask, Selenium.
+#### My name is Prajjwal Sule, and I am a seasoned software engineer with expertise in Python and its frameworks, including Flask, FastAPI, Selenium, and Streamlit.
 My professional journey has honed my skills in developing robust and scalable applications.
-I possess a profound interest in the realm of Artificial Intelligence specially in Generatice AI, and I am actively seeking opportunities to expand my knowledge in cutting-edge AI technologies.
+I possess a profound interest in the realm of Artificial Intelligence specially in Generative AI, and I am actively seeking opportunities to expand my knowledge in cutting-edge AI technologies.
 My goal is to further enrich my skill set, enabling me to contribute to innovative projects and create impactful solutions in the dynamic field of AI. .

 - 💬 Ask me about **Python | Flask | PySpak | Big Data Analysis | Machine Learning | Deep Learning | NLP | Generative AI**